puppetlabs/cisco_ios/README.md

 namevar

-The name of the SNMP user
+The name of the SNMP user.

 ###### `localized_key`

 Valid values: `true`, `false`

-If true, password needs to be a hexadecimal value
+If true, password needs to be a hexadecimal value.

 ###### `enforce_privacy`

 Valid values: `true`, `false`

-If true, message encryption is enforced
+If true, message encryption is enforced.

 #### syslog_server

-Configure a remote syslog server for logging
+Configure a remote syslog server for logging.

 ##### Properties